Covid 19 Delta outbreak: MBIE cancels MIQ room release as Govt announces temporary change - NZ Herald

+The next MIQ room release lottery has been delayed for the second time in 24 hours.

-The Ministry of Business, Innovation and Employment (MBIE) has cancelled the upcoming MIQ room release following an announcement that the length of stay would be extended.
+The Ministry of Business, Innovation and Employment (MBIE) has cancelled the upcoming release following a government announcement today that the length of stay would be extended due to the threat of the Omicron variant.

-MBIE announced the release has been moved to early January.
+The release had been scheduled for midday tomorrow but has now been moved to early January.

 "At this stage, the next room release will be on Thursday 6 January," MBIE said.